Connor200024/Connor200024/README.md

 - founder of DscInflux
 - Co-Owner of DisWidgets
 - Leadership at Shuffle
-- Chief Executive Officer at NodeByte.host
+- Chief Executive Officer for NodeByte LTD & NodeByte Hosting
 - Developer at JobCord, CordX, LinkCord, DevHub & CodeBin
 - Human Resources at InfinityBots
 - Staff at Hiroko & ToxicDevelopment